 You have the option to do something in Wanaka in the morning (if you are an avid hiker, I recommend doing a second hike in Wanaka) and drive to Te Anau in the afternoon.
 Alternatively, you can do the drive in the morning and once in Te Anau, visit the Te Anau Glowworm Caves.

 Tonight, sleep in Te Anau.
-Recommended hotels include Annies on Milford (we stayed here and it’s one of the highest rated properties in town), Fiordland Lakeview Motel and Apartments, and Bob & Maxine Backpackers.
+Hotels we’ve stayed in and had great experiences include Annies on Milford and Fiordland Lakeview Motel and Apartments.
 For dinner, we recommend Redcliff Restaurant & Bar.

 Day 4: Milford Sound